China Crisis: 1995–2014: Interim years and reduced activity

-2014–present: New album and later years
+Autumn in the Neighbourhood

-On 16 December 2013, the song "Everyone You Know" was made available as a free download on the PledgeMusic website, when pre-ordering the studio album Autumn in the Neighbourhood announced for release in 2014.
+On 16 December 2013, the song "Everyone You Know" was made available as a free download on the PledgeMusic website, when pre-ordering the band's seventh studio album Autumn in the Neighbourhood announced for release in 2014.
 On 13 January 2014, the band posted an illustrated account of the track and how it was written and came to be recorded.
 87% of the pledge goal had been reached at that time.
 Ahead of the release of the new album, the track "Being in Love" was premiered on Steve Lamacq's BBC Radio 6 Music show on 25 April 2014.
 The band toured in late 2014, playing some tracks from the new album alongside older favourites.
 As of 5 February 2015, the band had achieved 235% of its Pledgemusic target and the album was in final mix and production.

-Autumn in the Neighbourhood was released on 3 June 2015 via the Pledge Music website.
+Autumn in the Neighbourhood was released on 3 June 2015 via the PledgeMusic website.
 It was their first studio album for 21 years, and contained 11 songs; however, the pre-release taster track, "Everyone You Know", was not included on the album.
 The band undertook an extensive promotional tour of the UK from the end of September until December 2015, both as a trio and as a full band.
-The tour included a special "Flaunt the Imperfection Live" night at The Epstein Theatre, Liverpool on 17 October 2015 to mark the thirtieth anniversary of their 1985 album of that name.
+The tour included a special "Flaunt the Imperfection Live" night at the Epstein Theatre, Liverpool on 17 October 2015 to mark the thirtieth anniversary of their 1985 studio album of that name.
 The band also played five nights in North America in December under the banner of "North America Merry Christmas Tour".

 In November 2015, a compilation album, 80s Recovered, featuring many 1980s-related artists was released on the Music Brokers label.
-China Crisis contributed a cover of Carole King's "It's Too Late", with both a regular version and an extended remix.
+China Crisis contributed a cover version of Carole King's "It's Too Late", with both a regular version and an extended remix.

+2017–present: Later years

-In March 2017, China Crisis performed as part of the 80's Invasion Tour that included Toyah, Paul Young and Martika.
+In March 2017, China Crisis performed as part of an "80s Invasion Tour" that included Toyah, Paul Young and Martika.

 In July 2017, the band returned to the Philippines for a show at the Kia Theatre, alongside Peter Coyle of fellow Liverpool band the Lotus Eaters.

-Former China Crisis producer and member Walter Becker died on September 3, 2017, at the age of 67.
+Former China Crisis producer and member Walter Becker died on 3 September 2017, at the age of 67.

 While China Crisis continue to tour the UK and play live dates, founder member Eddie Lundon teaches songwriting at the Liverpool Institute for Performing Arts.
 Lead vocalist Gary Daly released his solo debut studio album Gone from Here in May 2019.
 Former China Crisis bassist Gary "Gazza" Johnson and keyboardist Brian McNeill both play on the album.
 In February 2020, Daly released the solo studio album Luna Landings, a collection of instrumental recordings written between 1981 and 1987.

+In 2020, China Crisis were the opening act for Kim Wilde on her Greatest Hits Tour, and they embarked on their own 40th anniversary headlining tour in 2022.